hackforla/peopledepot/docs/contributing.md

+# Overview

 Thank you for volunteering your time!
 The following is a set of guidelines for contributing to the peopledepot repository, which is hosted on GitHub.

 **Please make sure you have completed the onboarding process which includes joining the Hack for LA Slack, GitHub, and Google Drive.
 If you have not been onboarded, see the [Getting Started Page](https://www.hackforla.org/getting-started).** _Workshop attendees are granted a temporary exception from this requirement._

-# 1. Join the Repository Team and Google Docs
+# 1. Joining Repository Team

 This step is optional if this is your first time fixing an issue and you want to try fixing an issue without this step.